Siberian Ingrian Finnish: History

-History of studying Siberian Ingrian Finnish
+Documentation

 The first mentions of the exiles from western Ingria and about their first colony - the village of Ryzhkovo appeared in the two articles in 1844 and in 1846 in the newspaper "Maamiehen Ystävä", which was published in the Grand Duchy of Finland.
 Matthias Castrén's article was one of the first publications about the exiled Finns in Siberia.
 In this article, Ingrian Finns were also mentioned.
 The next publication was a book of memoirs by the Lutheran pastor Johannes Granö, who lived and worked in the Finnish settlements in Siberia at the end of the 19th century.
 The historiographic description of the Siberian Finnish settlements was continued by the sons of pastor Granö, Johannes Gabriel Granö and Paavo Granö.
 From the second half of the 20th century to the beginning of the 21st century, appeared several publications by Finnish researchers (Alpo Juntunen, Juha Saari, Max Engman) based on documents from the Finnish archives about the Lutherans exiled to Siberia.

 In 1968–1969, the only expedition to Siberian Finnish settlements to study Siberian Finnish dialects was made by Vieno Zlobina from the Petrozavodsk State University.
 The Finnish researcher Ruben Nirvi got acquainted with Zlobina's Siberian language materials and made more accurate conclusions about the Siberian Ingrian Finnish language.
 Information about the Siberian Finns is also in the publications of Estonian scientists (Jüri Viikberg, Anu Korb, Aivar Jürgenson).

 A detailed study of the Siberian Ingrian Finnish language was begun at the beginning of the 21st century by Russian scientists.
 Daria Sidorkevich from the Institute for Linguistic Studies of the Russian Academy of Sciences researched and documented the Siberian Ingrian Finnish language in 2008 - 2014.
 A PhD thesis about the language was written by Daria Sidorkevich in 2013 - 2014.
 The Siberian Ingrian Finnish language was also researched and documented by Mehmet Muslimov from the Institute for Linguistic Studies of the RAS, Fedor Rozhanskiy from the University of Tartu and Natalia Kuznetsova from the Università Cattolica del Sacro Cuore.